-See Board Policy 701.11-R Acceptance & Naming of New Facilities for inscription guidelines.
+See Board Regulation 701.11-R - Naming and Renaming of Board Owned Facilities or Parts of Board Owned Facilities for inscription guidelines.
 The Master of Ceremonies calls upon individuals to participate in the unveiling of the plaque.
 An engraved ceremonial key is ordered from a local trophy manufacturer.